Murgy-murg/design_template/recipe.md

     """

-Given a string of words, if first letter of string is capital and last index of string is suitable punctuation then return true.
+Given an argument (list or string) if the argument contains #TODO then return true
 """
-sentence ("Hello my name is samuel.") => True
+sstring_checker('#TODO fix washing machine') => True

 """
-Given a string of words, if letter of string is capital but last index of string is not suitable puntuation then return False
+Given an argument (list or string) if the argument contains #TODO at different index than the start of string then return true
 """
-string_modifyer("Hello my name is samuel") >= False
+string_checker('add fix washing machine to #TODO list') >= True

 """
-Given a string of words, if first letter of string is not capital but last index is suitable punctuation then return False
+Given an arguemnt (list or string) if the argument contains #Todo (Not all uppercase) then return False
 """
-string_modifyer("hello my name is samuel.") >= False
+string_chekcer('#ToDo fix washing machine) >= False

 """
-Given a string of words, if first letter of string is not capital and last index is not suitable punctuation then return False
+Given argument (string or list) if the argument contains 'TODO' then return false
 """
-string_modifyer("hello my name is samuel") >= False
+string_checker('TODO fix washing machine') >= False

 """
-Given a non string type as argument, then return error message
+Given a non string or list type as argument, then return error message
 """
-string_modifyer(123) >= "Input must be a string!"
+string_checker(123) >= "Input must be a string or list!"

 """